-Using the song for the stage used to require a separate negotiation/fee from the stage rights, which may still be the case in some territories.
-However, in the U.K., and all territories from Canada to Mexico covered by The Musical Company, the performance rights to JCS and the publishing rights to Webber’s song catalogue are under the same roof.
-It is JCS Zone’s current understanding that, as long as one already has the stage rights, all a presenter needs to do is approach the publishing division separately and negotiate the grand rights for “Then We Are Decided” for use in the show context (TMC’s website in particular makes the process very easy); depending on the circumstances, it might even be used at no extra cost, as was the case with one production we are aware of.
+Using the song for the stage requires a separate negotiation/fee from the stage rights.
+While this answer, of necessity for purposes of length, understates the possible difficulty of this task, it is JCS Zone’s current understanding that, as long as one already has the stage rights, all a presenter needs to do is approach the publisher separately and negotiate the grand rights for “Then We Are Decided” for use in a show context; depending on the circumstances, it might even be used at no extra cost, as was the case with one regional U.S. production we are aware of.

 As mentioned above, in addition to the material added for the stage which carried over to the film, one new song was added, “Then We Are Decided,” written specifically for the film.
 As Tim Rice put it in his autobiography, “…Andrew and I did expand one of the High Priests’ scenes in a futile bid to quash further anti-Semitism charges at the pass.”
 Because it was written specifically for the film, it has not appeared in many stage productions — a few, but not many.